Open Data Hub logo

 Revoking user access to Jupyter

-You can revoke a user’s access to Jupyter by removing the user from the specialized user groups that define access to Open Data Hub.
-When you remove a user from the specialized user groups, the user is prevented from accessing the Open Data Hub dashboard and from using associated services that consume resources in your cluster.
+You can revoke a user’s access to Jupyter by removing the user from the Open Data Hub user groups that define access to Open Data Hub.
+When you remove a user from the user groups, the user is prevented from accessing the Open Data Hub dashboard and from using associated services that consume resources in your cluster.

 Important

-Follow these steps only if you have implemented specialized user groups to restrict access to Open Data Hub.
+Follow these steps only if you have implemented Open Data Hub user groups to restrict access to Open Data Hub.
 To completely remove a user from Open Data Hub, you must remove them from the allowed group in your OpenShift identity provider.

 Prerequisites